Fast-Flags/FFlags-Explanations/README.md

   "FFlagSimEnableDCD16": "true"
 }
 ```

-### THIS IS ENABLED BY DEFAULT NOW AND THIS FFLAG IS DELETED
+### **Note:** This flag is now enabled by default and has been removed.

 ---

-## MTU FFLAGS
+# MTU (Maximum Transmission Unit) FFLAGS

 ### What is MTU?

-- **MTU (Maximum Transmission Unit)** is the maximum size of a data packet that can be transmitted over a network without fragmentation.
+- **MTU** is the maximum size of a data packet that can be transmitted over a network without fragmentation.
-- Simply put, it limits the size of a single data chunk sent over the internet or a local network.
-If a packet exceeds the MTU, it gets split into smaller pieces, potentially slowing down transmission.
+- If a packet exceeds the MTU, it gets split into smaller pieces, potentially slowing down transmission.
 - **Roblox's default MTU size is 1396 bytes.**

-### How to find the optimal MTU using a **ping test**?
+### How to Find the Optimal MTU?

-1. **Open the command prompt** (cmd).
+1. **Open Command Prompt** (cmd).
 2. **Run the following command:**
    ```sh
    ping roblox.com -f -l [MTU size]